 The 57th Venice Biennale presents a broad range of projects related to science and art.

-Thomas Schönauer: Science – Technology – Critique of linear thinking
+Thomas Schönauer: Science – Technology – Critique of Linear Thinking

 A conversation with Irene Daum and Peter Tepe | Section: Interviews Part II (Back to Part I) You also collaborate with architects and are a member of the Bund der Architekten (BDA – Association…